-With respect to the Medical Examiner's New Regional Facility, similar to the Hennepin-Ramsey Joint Juvenile Corrections Facility, the prior year CIP programmed state and county bond funding in 2017, which we continue to program for this regional resource.
-However we have adjusted the funding schedule to better reflect the likely implementation plan.
+With respect to the Medical Examiner's New Regional Facility, the prior budget years programmed state and county bond funding at a 50/50 match.
+We continue to program the remaining funds assuming a 50/50 state match although the outcome of all state resources is not yet known.
+We are recommending the remaining funding for 2019 to better reflect the likely implementation schedule.